suchintannit/EPAM-COE-2022-DEVOPS/kubernetes-vagrant-ansible-ubuntu/README.md

                 	node_ip: "192.168.50.10",
             	}

-and delete the following in the node block:
+and delete the following in the node block in the vagrantfile:

 		node.vm.provision "file", source: "deploy-node.yml" , destination:"node-playbook.yml"
             	node.vm.provision "shell", path: "deploy-node.sh"

+**ALSO NOTE- If the host system is any other except windows then only ansible is enough to create the Kubernetes cluster.
+No need of vagrant and bash scripts.**

 ### 3. How the Tools (Vagrant, Ansible Docker and Ubuntu) Automation Works?
 	 	 ______________________________________________________________________________________